 Magic Class Permit (A)

 The data on the document was so familiar because she had seen it before.
-It was the one that her grandmother had handed into Dean Luo.
-Gwen produced the carbon copy from her Storage Ring, then felt her jaws set grimly as the details and formatting matched up perfectly.
+It was the one that her grandmother had handed to Dean Luo.
+Gwen produced the carbon copy from her Storage Ring, then felt her jaws set grimly as the details and formatting matched perfectly.

 What did this mean?
+She wondered.
 The incomplete data sheet raised more questions than it answered.
 Why would Nephres Zalaam have access to something like this?
-The only way a document such as this could have gotten away from Fudan’s archive was if someone deliberately disseminated it.
+A document such as this could have gotten away from Fudan's archive only if someone deliberately disseminated it.
 If so, why were her extended Spell-Schools removed?
 Especially as her Dual-Elemental talent was gloriously displayed.

 "Gwen?
 What a pleasant surprise!
 I wasn't expecting a call until next week.
 How are you?
 Did the examinations go well?"